cabforum/smime/SBR.md

 #### 7.1.2.4 All certificates

 All fields and extensions SHALL be set in accordance with [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).
 The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [Section 7.1.2.1](#7121-root-ca-certificate), [Section 7.1.2.2](#7122-subordinate-ca-certificate), or [Section 7.1.2.3](#7123-subscriber-certificates) unless the CA is aware of a reason for including the data in the Certificate.
+The CA SHALL document such fields and extensions in its CP and/or CPS.

 CAs SHALL NOT issue a Certificate with: